Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Refraction-in-HDRP.md

 To produce the highest quality refractions, HDRP selects which refraction technique gives the best accuracy for each pixel and uses that for calculating refraction, while ensuring it blends with all the other techniques.

-To do so, HDRP checks the available techniques in a specific order, called the Refraction hierarchy.
+To do this, HDRP checks the available techniques in a specific order, called the Refraction hierarchy.
 The order of the Refraction hierarchy is:

 1. [Screen space refraction](Override-Screen-Space-Refraction.html).
 2. Sampling [standard](Reflection-Probe.html) and [Planar](Planar-Reflection-Probe.html) Reflection Probes.

-This means that if screen space refraction does not return information for a pixel, HDRP uses Reflection Probes for that pixel.
+This means that, if screen space refraction does not return information for a pixel, HDRP uses Reflection Probes for that pixel.

 <a name="ScreenSpaceRefraction"></a>

 ### Screen space refraction

 The first tier of the refraction hierarchy is a screen space solution.
 To calculate screen space refraction, the algorithm traces a ray starting from the refractive object.
-This ray is refracted according to the properties of the material.
-As previously mentioned, to compute the refracted ray the algorithm assumes that the refractive object can be approximated as a simple shape ([Refraction Model](#RefractionModel)) .
+It then refracts the ray according to the properties of the material.
+To compute the refracted ray, the algorithm assumes that the refractive object can be approximated as a simple shape ([Refraction Model](#RefractionModel)) .

 The refracted ray will be then intersected against the proxy volume to find the right pixel in screen space that best approximates the result of the refracted ray.